Altsplicer/featureCounts_script/README.md

 done
 ```
 -p Specify that input data contain paired-end reads.

 -f Perform read counting at feature level (eg. counting reads for exons rather than genes).

 -t  Specify feature type(s) in a GTF annotation, 'exon' by default.

 -g Specify attribute type in GTF annotation. 'gene_id' by default.

--O Assign reads to all their overlapping meta-features
+-O Assign reads to all their overlapping meta-features.

 -T Number of the threads.
 1 by default.

 -s Perform strand-specific read counting.Possible values include: 0 (unstranded), 1 (stranded) and 2 (reversely stranded).

 -J Count number of reads supporting each exon-exon junction.

 -M  Multi-mapping reads will also be counted.

 -a Name and location of an annotation file.

 -o Output directory location

 $FILE refers to the files to be analyzed

 # Please note if any of these commands are not sent in as slurm job but done in the terminal then you need to be in a interactive node, NOT THE LOGIN NODE!
 You will get in trouble with UCI's HPC staff.